domoramas/jaunt_app/README.md

 # jaunt_app
-tour booking app for musicians
+Tour booking app to assist musicians in planning and booking a successful tour.